cristianradulescu/cristianradulescu.github.io/_posts/2013-02-03-add-pdf-export-functionality-in-sonataadminbundle.markdown

   {% endfor %}
 </table>
 {% endraw %}{% endhighlight %}

-<p>Of course, there is room for improvement.
-You can do it "SonataAdmin" way with a custom PdfWriter class (similar with the built-in XlsWriter, CsvWriter or JsonWriter) to separate the PDF conversion code, instead of having the entire process in the custom Exporter class.</p>
+Of course, there is room for improvement.
+You can do it "SonataAdmin" way with a custom PdfWriter class (similar with the built-in XlsWriter, CsvWriter or JsonWriter) to separate the PDF conversion code, instead of having the entire process in the custom Exporter class.